Hats-Protocol/modules-registry/README.md

 Here are some notes on its expected structure:

-- The "name" and "description" properties should help users understand the module's functionality.
+- The "name" property represents the name of the module.
+- The "details" property is structured as an array of strings.
+Each array entry represents a paragraph (which will be rendered in a UI).
-- The "github" property should point to the module's source code.
+- The "links" property should have at least one link to the module's source code.
+- The "parameters" property is used in order to fetch and display data from module instances.
+  - The "label" property is used to display the name/description of each parameter.
+  - The "functionName" property represents the name of the function from which the parameter should be retrieved.
+The function should be a view/pure function with no input and one output (not a tuple, but can be an array).
+  - The "displayType" property is used in order to display a proper UI component for the parameter.
+For example, displaying a date for a parameter representing a timestamp.
+The supported types are currently: "default", "timestamp".
 - There should be at least one field on the "type" property which is set to "true".
 A module might also serve as more than one type, in which case there will be more than one field set to "true".
 - For each chain provided in "deployments", there should be a deployed implementation contract with an address matching the provided "implementationAddress" property and with an ABI matching the "abi" property.
 - For both the immutable and mutable arguments, their order should match the order of the arguments as provided to the module.
+The supported types for the "displayType" property are currently: "default", "timestamp".
 - The "example" fields will be used to automatically test the module's deployment.

 ### Bundle